rolfposchmann/Blog/_posts/2019-08-22-leet-code-first.md

 		odd_list.append(number)
 ```

 We could create a third list now to store our values, but this would be wasting memory.
-Instead, we append our odd list to our even list.
+Instead, we add our odd list to our even list.
 And then we return our even list.
 It is important to **not** use the append command as it will create a list in a list which is what we don't want.

 ```python
 # Append